- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29871_papers.rev.1452013163.png)"/>

 Health Records and Immunizations

-All full-time students – new, transfer, resident, and commuter – are required to complete a Health History Report and to include an immunization record.
-It is important that you complete the Health History Form, enter immunization dates and upload it on the Forester Health & Wellness Patient Portal by July 15, 2019.
-If forms are not submitted by July 15, students will be subject to a late fee of $100.
+All full-time (first year and transfer) students are required to complete the following forms on the Lake Forest Student Health Patient Portal: medical history, immunization history, TB questionnaire and Consent to Treat (if under the age of 18 prior to the start of semester).
+Asigned/stamped copy of your immunization records must be uploaded into the portal for dates to be verified.
+It is important that you complete all necessary forms with proof into the Lake Forest Student Health Portal by July 15, 2020.
+If forms are not submitted by July 15, students may be subject to a late fee of $100.
 Students not in compliance with the immunization requirements during their first term of attendance are restricted from registering for subsequent terms until compliance is obtained.

 Students that are seeking a religious exemption must complete the religious exemption certificate and submit it with your completed Health History Form.

-To access the portal: https://lakeforest.medicatconnect.com.
+Access to the patient portal will become available on June 1, 2020.
 Use your College issued username and password to log-in.

 A pre-entrance physical is strongly recommended but not required by Lake Forest College.
 The State of Illinois Department of Public Health requires for college entrance a record of two measles/mumps/rubella, and diphtheria/tetanus immunizations.
-Lake Forest College policy requires immunization for meningococcal meningitis and hepatitis B prior to the start of classes.
-Students who remain not in compliance will have their second semester registration canceled until they have completed the requirements.
-A late-registration fee will apply.
-All exemptions (as defined by State of Illinois, medical, age and religious) from the policy must be validated by Health Services.
+Lake Forest College policy requires immunization for meningococcal meningitis after the age of 16 prior to the start of classes.
+Students who remain not in compliance will not be able to register for second semester classes.
+A $100 late fee may apply.
+All exemptions (as defined by the State of Illinois, medical, age and religious) from the policy must be validated by Health Services.
 Requests for exemption must be initiated by the student and completed by August 1 for fall semester students and by January 15 for spring semester students.
-It is important to note that exemption from immunization may result in quarantine of unimmunized students off grounds in the event of a contagious disease outbreak.
+It is important to note that exemption from immunization may result in quarantine of non-immunized students off grounds in the event of a contagious disease outbreak.

 Countries or territories listed below that have a high incidence of active TB disease: Angola, Azerbaijan, Bangladesh, Belarus, Botswana, Brazil, Cambodia, Cameroon, Central African Republic, Chad, China, Congo, Democratic People’s Republic of Korea, Democratic Republic of the Congo, Ghana, Guinea-Bissau, India, Indonesia, Kazakhstan, Kenya, Lesotho, Liberia, Malawi, Mozambique, Myanmar, Namibia, Pakistan, Papua New Guinea, Peru, Philippines, Republic of Moldova, Russian Federation, Sierra Leone, Somalia South Africa, South Africa, Swaziland, Tajikistan, Thailand, Uganda, Ukraine, United Republic of Tanzania, Uzbekistan, Viet Nam, Zambia, Zimbabwe.